lingliw/panTool/padocTool/input/articles/virtual-machines/automation-manage-virtual-machines.md

 This guide introduces you to the Azure Automation service and how it can be used to simplify managing your Azure virtual machines.

 ## What is Azure Automation?

-[Azure Automation](/services/automation/) is an Azure service for simplifying cloud management through process automation.
-By using Azure Automation, long-running, manual, error-prone, and frequently repeated tasks can be automated to increase reliability, efficiency, and time to value for your organization.
+[Azure Automation](/home/features/automation/) is an Azure service for simplifying cloud management through process automation.
+By using Azure Automation, long-running, manual, error-prone, and frequently repeated tasks can be automated to increase reliability, efficiency, and time-to-value for your organization.

 Azure Automation provides a highly reliable and highly available workflow execution engine that scales to meet your needs as your organization grows.
 In Azure Automation, processes can be kicked off manually, by third-party systems, or at scheduled intervals so that tasks happen exactly when needed.